 Monuments Dissected: Engaging Public Art and Contested Spaces

-Monuments Dissected: Engaging Public Art and Contested Spaces is an installation and musical performance.
-The work centers around a growing collection of audio interviews about the past, present, and future of confederate and colonial monuments in the US.
+Monuments Dissected: Engaging Public Art and Contested Spaces is an installation and musical performance centered around a collection of audio interviews about the past, present, and future of confederate and colonial monuments in the US.

-With a grant from Virginia Tech’s ICAT (Institute for Creativity, Art and Technology), the team was able to commission music from two internationally celebrated artists Grisha Coleman and Marcus Norris.
+A grant from Virginia Tech’s ICAT (Institute for Creativity, Art and Technology), allowed Drum and Annie Stevens to commission music from two internationally celebrated artists Grisha Coleman and Marcus Norris.

 The first iteration of the project was presented in The Cube, Moss Art Center at Virginia Tech, April 21-23, 2022.
 More recently, two sections of the project were included in the InLight 2022 outdoor exhibition in Bryan Park, Richmond, VA November 18 and 19, 2022.

 To hear the musical compositions and listen to some of the interviews, please click here.

 Interviewees whose voices you will hear as part of Grisha Coleman’s sound work: Artist Charlie Newton, Professor Biko Agozino, Artist and Community Activist Josiah Golson, and Dr. Kerri Moseley-Hobbs.